adrian-prajsnar/copyflix/README.md

   c. login: jerry.buzzer@gmail.com, password: repeentacja1821_
 - Profile Selection: Upon successful login, users can select their account, which then redirects them to the 'home' page.
 - Content Library: The 'home' page displays a diverse collection of movies, series, and TV programs, all sourced from the https://developer.themoviedb.org/docs API.
 Users can explore a wide array of entertainment content.
-- Frontend Emulation: Netflix-ap11 offers a frontend-focused experience with session and local storage, effectively simulating backend data.
+- Frontend Emulation: Copyflix offers a frontend-focused experience with session and local storage, effectively simulating backend data.
 This approach facilitates skill development in frontend technologies without the need for complex backend systems.

 **Future feature ideas:**